 This is a psychological term, referring to the diminished likelihood of individuals responding to an emergency if they think that someone else will do it.
 This also happens within businesses, when individuals feel they have no influence over the outcome of a product or service, so don’t see any point in contributing beyond what is required.

 As engaged as your managers and executives might hope to be, it’s just a fact that they’re removed from the nitty-gritty, day-to-day issues that affect your team on the ground.
 When decision makers have one set of (often big picture) priorities, this can become the company focus, to the detriment of your actual workflow.

-Idea management is about tapping into valuable insights from your employees that may otherwise be lost within the daily shuffle.
+Staff engagement is an important part of idea management, tapping into valuable insights from your employees that may otherwise be lost within the daily shuffle.
 These are observations made by the people who live and breathe the function of your business, which can lead to direct, disruptive solutions to many of your company’s biggest issues.